-- Unfounded -The allegation is not factual, or the incident occurred, but the employee's actions were determined to be lawful and proper. - Exonerated The employee's actions could technically be a violation but were deemed acceptable under the circumstances. - Not Sustained There is insufficient evidence to either prove or disprove the allegation. - Sustained The allegation is supported by a preponderance of the evidence. - Corrective Action Non disciplinary measures, specific to the complaint, which include any corrective counseling, documentation of training, mentoring, or coaching provided to an employee performing below expectations.
+- Unfounded -The Investigation determined the alleged misconduct did not occur. - Exonerated The allegation did, in fact, occur but the actions of the Employee were legal, justified, proper and in conformance with policy and procedure or the result of a policy or procedure which was in error. - Not Sustained There is insufficient evidence to either prove or disprove the allegation. - Sustained The allegation is supported by a preponderance of the evidence. - Corrective Action Non disciplinary measures, specific to the complaint, which include any corrective counseling, documentation of training, mentoring, or coaching provided to an employee performing below expectations.
 Successive similar or like conduct that constitute policy violations may be considered in progressive disciplinary action. - Suspended An administrative investigation can be suspended when the employee separates from employment with the City of Vancouver before the conclusion of the investigation, or before a final disposition is rendered and there are no provisions within RCW 43.101.135 or WAC 139-06-020 requiring completion of the investigation.